-Het Doolhof-Oude Kom
+2. Het Doolhof-Oude Kom

 Het Doolhof-Oude Kom is the oldest part of Volendam.
 This is where you’ll see ancient houses and narrow streets.
 What’s unique about this place is that the houses were built without any street pattern.
 And this streetscape naturalness is one of the reasons popular painters such as Picasso and Renoir stayed at Volendam and considered it a ‘retreat’ in the late 19th century.

-At the Palingsoundmuseum located at the Pavilion Smit-Bokkum, you’ll see 100 years’ worth of Volendam music history.
+The Palingsoundmuseum (located at the Pavilion Smit-Bokkum) hosts 100 years’ worth of Volendam music history.
 Why is the place called Palingsoundmuseum or Eel Sound Museum?
 Pavilion Smit-Bokkum is a 160-year-old smokehouse popular for smoking locally caught fish and eel (paling).
 Over the years, the ‘smooth sound’ of the music in the region simply got related to eel, and so Palingsoundmuseum seemed like the logical name to give the music museum!